Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/index.md

 <img width = "400" src="images/SelectLinearColorSpace.png">

-The following sample scenes can be found by opening the sample project and opening the `Assets\Samples\Unity Toon Shader\0.2.2-preview\Universal RP\Sample Scenes(Universal)` folder.
+The following sample scenes can be found by opening the sample project and opening the `Assets\Samples\Unity Toon Shader\0.2.2-preview\Universal render pipeline` folder.

 * ToonShader.unity            ：Settings for an illustration-style shader.
 * ToonShader_CelLook.unity    ：Settings for a cel-style shader.